adobe/spectrum-css/README.md

 function(error {Error}, svg {SVGElement})
 ```

-First, you'll need the Spectrum CSS UI icons, which come in two flavors:
+First, you'll need the Spectrum CSS UI icons, which come in multiple flavors:

 * `icons/spectrum-css-icons.svg` - Both medium and large icons for responsive UIs
 * `icons/spectrum-css-icons-medium.svg` - Medium icons only, for desktop display
 * `icons/spectrum-css-icons-large.svg` - Large icons only, for mobile display

-Import the icon set for the scale you're using:
+For most use cases, you'll want to use `spectrum-css-icons.svg` so you have support for both scales:

 ```js
 loadIcons('icons/spectrum-css-icons.svg');